“Throughout the history of the United States, public officials have used the rule of law to deny equal opportunities to African Americans.”

 In marking the 50th anniversary of the groundbreaking Supreme Court school desegregation case, ERASE Racism brought together local colleges and universities, developed a conference and monograph, “Brown v.
 Board of Education: The Unfinished Agenda,” which attracted over 600 people.
 It increasingly engages those in the region about the need for structural changes in the public education system.
 One current project: developing an index to monitor disparities on the input side of public education, such as disparate college readiness curriculum, disparate teacher quality, and disparate levels of poverty, all of which in turn correlate with disparate student outcomes.

-In discussing these with me, Ms. Gross concluded with these important lessons.
+In discussing these with me as part of our Ford Foundation-sponsored Pathways to Progress: Focusing Philanthropy on Racial Equity and Social Justice, Ms. Gross concluded with these important lessons.
 “It’s very easy to miss the mark in addressing structural impediments to equity if one is not looking very specifically at race.
 One can substitute the language of economic disparities, or talk of the benefits of diversity, but one still has to look at the racial equity impact of policy decisions.
 And in doing that one has to be straightforward and persistent.
 It’s not only the work that gets you into headlines that’s important, it’s laying the groundwork, building the relationships, connecting with people who can do the heavy lifting that’s important.
 And having funders that recognize the value of these steps.”

 February 3, 2012 / Steven E. Mayer, Ph.D. / Effective Communities Project